ruslanmv/ruslanmv.github.io/_posts/2020-07-28-Azure-Data-Science-Practice-Questions.md

     1. Use the Split data into partitions option when you want to divide the dataset into subsets of the data.
     2. Add the Partition and Sample module to your experiment in Studio , and connect the dataset.
     3. For Partition or sample mode, select Assign to Folds.
-    4. Use replacement in the partitioning:
+    4. Use replacement in the partitioning.

 52. ###  You create a new Azure subscription.
 No resources are provisioned in the subscription.
 You need You  to create an Azure Machine Learning workspace.
 What methods you can do?